-Nordea has decided upon a differentiation of rating models to better reflect the risk involved for customers with different characteristics.
-Hence, rating models have been developed for a number of general as well as specific segments, e.g. real estate management and shipping.
+Nordea has decided on a differentiation of rating models to better reflect the risk involved for customers with different characteristics.
+Rating models have therefore been developed for several general as well as specific segments, e.g. real estate management and shipping.
 Different methods ranging from purely statistical, using internal data to expert-based methods, depending of the segment in question, have been used when developing the rating models.
-The models are in general based on an overall framework, in which financial and quantitative factors are combined with qualitative factors.
+The models are largely based on an overall framework, in which financial and quantitative factors are combined with qualitative factors.

 Scoring models are pure statistical methods to predict the probability of customer default.
 The models are used in the household segment as well as for small corporate customers.
 Bespoke behavioural scoring models, developed on internal data, are used to support both the credit approval process, e.g. automatic approvals or decision support, and the risk management process, e.g. "early warning" for high risk customers and monitoring of portfolio risk levels.
 As a supplement to the behavioural scoring models also bureau information is used in the credit process.
-The internal behaviour scoring models are used to identify the PDs, in order to calculate the economic capital and RWA for customers.
+The internal behaviour scoring models are used to identify the PDs, in order to calculate the Economic Capital and RWA for customers.
+Nordea has always the ambition to improve the scorecards, and thereby the risk differentiation.

-Nordea has established an internal validation process in accordance with the CRD requirements with the purpose of ensuring and improving the performance of the models, procedures and systems and to ensure the accuracy of the PD estimates.
+Nordea has established an internal validation process in accordance with the CRD requirements aimed at ensuring and improving the performance of the models, procedures and systems and to ensure the accuracy of the PD estimates.